 Likewise, social buy-in may be essential for successfully addressing issues in AI.
-Baum30 distinguishes between extrinsic measures for addressing AI, which are imposed on AI communities from the outside, and intrinsic measures, which originate from within.
-AI governance conversations sometimes emphasize extrinsic measures, such as in calls to ban dangerous AI technologies,31 restrict development of certain forms of AI to a single lab with United Nations oversight,32 or install research review boards to assess which AI research can proceed.33 However, measures such as these may fail if they do not have substantial buy-in from the AI community, especially if the relevant forms of AI are widely pursued.
+Baum distinguishes between extrinsic measures for addressing AI, which are imposed on AI communities from the outside, and intrinsic measures, which originate from within.
+AI governance conversations sometimes emphasize extrinsic measures, such as in calls to ban dangerous AI technologies, restrict development of certain forms of AI to a single lab with United Nations oversight, or install research review boards to assess which AI research can proceed.
+However, measures such as these may fail if they do not have substantial buy-in from the AI community, especially if the relevant forms of AI are widely pursued.
 Therefore, it is important to seek buy-in from AI communities, so that any rules or guidelines would be self-enforcing.
 The 1975 Asilomar Conference is an important case in point.

-The prospect of widespread AI community buy-in is of particular relevance to the idea of relinquishing dangerous AI technology proposed by Joy.34 This proposal has been criticized for requiring universal buy-in among computer scientists, especially in the face of commercial or national security pressures.35 However, if sufficient buy-in could be achieved, relinquishment might succeed even without substantial institutional pressure; the relinquishment of recombinant DNA is a case in point.
-Furthermore, several studies have expressed concern that even a global AI institution with enforcement powers could fail to prevent dangerous secret AI projects.36 Thus, achieving informal community buy-in may be more important than establishing formal governance institutions, though there may nonetheless be a constructive role for both.
+The prospect of widespread AI community buy-in is of particular relevance to the idea of relinquishing dangerous AI technology proposed by Joy.
+This proposal has been criticized for requiring universal buy-in among computer scientists, especially in the face of commercial or national security pressures.
+However, if sufficient buy-in could be achieved, relinquishment might succeed even without substantial institutional pressure; the relinquishment of recombinant DNA is a case in point.
+Furthermore, several studies have expressed concern that even a global AI institution with enforcement powers could fail to prevent dangerous secret AI projects.
+Thus, achieving informal community buy-in may be more important than establishing formal governance institutions, though there may nonetheless be a constructive role for both.
 (The challenge of monitoring AI projects is discussed further in the section on nuclear weapons.)

 A more recent and controversial case is the debate over gain of function (GOF) research on potential pandemic pathogens (PPP).
 This research manipulates existing pathogens to make them more pathogenic, in order to learn more about the pathogen and advance the medical response to outbreaks.
 The research is controversial due to concerns that the enhanced pathogen could accidentally or intentionally be released from the lab, enter the human population, and spread.
 The enhancements could result in a more severe pandemic than what would occur from the naturally occurring pathogens.
 An active debate has emerged on the merits of GOF-PPP experiments.
-Some argue that the benefits exceed the risks, including people involved in the experiments.37 Others argue the opposite, including people who commonly emphasize security perspectives on biotechnology.38 the risks.
+Some argue that the benefits exceed the risks, including people involved in the experiments.
+Others argue the opposite, including people who commonly emphasize security perspectives on biotechnology.

+In 2012, GOF-PPP researchers agreed to a voluntary pause on these experiments.
+Then, in 2014, the US government announced a moratorium on GOF-PPP experiments in order to assess whether the potential public health benefits of the experiments were worth the risks.
 The US National Science Advisory Board for Biosecurity commissioned a risk-benefit analysis to inform the debate.
-The ensuing report40 spans 1,006 pages but does not reach a definitive conclusion on whether the benefits exceed the risks.
-One proposed explanation for the report's inconclusiveness is that "the areas that separate pro- and anti-GOF advocates fall into areas of judgment and belief, and these differences cannot be adjudicated by risk-benefit analysis".
-Despite the lingering disagreements and ambiguities, the US lifted the moratorium in 2017.
-42
+The ensuing report spans 1,006 pages but does not reach a definitive conclusion on whether the benefits exceed the risks.
+One proposed

-In 2012, GOF-PPP researchers agreed to a voluntary pause on these experiments.39 Then, in 2014, the US government announced a moratorium on GOF-PPP experiments in order to assess whether the potential public health benefits of the experiments were worth